 - Login to your Yodeck Account.
 If you do not have an account, create one for free.

 If not, create a new Monitor entry by using the "Add" button. on that Monitor entry.

-- In the "Registration Code" field, type in the Registration Code you see on the Player's screen.
+- In the "Registration Code" field, type in the Registration Code you see on the Player's TV screen.

 If there is an error message on the screen, then you are probably having networking issues.
 Try using an Ethernet cable, or follow this troubleshooting guide.

 - After a minute or so, your Player should register with your Yodeck Account and it should start showing content on the screen.

 If you get an error message saying that your Player cannot access the Internet, then your network might require some configuration to get online (e.g. WiFi access, proxy, etc).

 It is recommended that you first get your Player online through a simple wired connection (Ethernet cable) and then configure everything you need through the Yodeck Portal.
 Otherwise, have a look at the Manual Configuration Guide so that you can manually configure your Player.

 The Yodeck Support Team can help you out!
 Reach out!